-Critical accounting judgment - Trade receivables ECL
+Critical accounting estimate - Trade receivables ECL

-The Company applies the simplified approach allowed by Philippine Financial Reporting Standards (PFRS) 9, Financial instruments, in determining the recoverable amount of trade and other receivables based on the expected credit losses of the portfolio of receivables, as a whole.
-In arriving at the expected credit loss for a particular period, management considers both historical loss experience and certain macroeconomic factors of the countries of the related parties to which it renders services.
+The Company applies the simplified approach allowed by Philippine Financial Reporting Standards (PFRS) 9, Financial Instruments, in determining the recoverable amount of trade and other receivables based on the ECL of the portfolio of receivables, as a whole.
+In arriving at the ECL for a particular period, management considers both historical loss experience and certain macroeconomic factors of the countries of the related parties to which it renders services.